olivergondza/olivergondza.github.io/_posts/2019-03-01-decommisioning.md

 the list of dependent parties is known and up-to-date when it is the time to kiss it goodbye.
 Figuring out who the stakeholders are can require quite some searching and asking around.
-In my experience, this part is most commonly underestimated causing crucial information to be reviled way too late ("But we depend on that!").
+In my experience, this part is most commonly underestimated causing crucial information to be revealed way too late ("But we depend on that!").
-This can get decommissioning project severely delayed or even aborted, or users disappointed when it does not - choose what's worse.
+This can get decommissioning project severely delayed or even aborted, or users disappointed when it continues - choose what's worse.
 Do yourself a favor, and identify dealbreakers as soon as you can.

 ## Say It Out Loud